giommazz/giommazz.github.io/_pages/about.md

-I am currently a postdoctoral researcher in the IOL Group at the Zuse Institute Berlin, where I work with Sebastian Pokutta among others.
-Before joining ZIB, I completed a joint PhD in Computer Science at École Polytechnique, France, and Università di Pisa, Italy, mentored by Claudia D’Ambrosio, Antonio Frangioni and Leo Liberti.
+I am currently a postdoctoral researcher in the [IOL Group](https://iol.zib.de/){:target="_blank"} at the Zuse Institute Berlin, where I work with [Sebastian Pokutta](https://www.pokutta.com/){:target="_blank"} among others.
+Before joining ZIB, I completed a joint PhD in Computer Science at École Polytechnique, France, and Università di Pisa, Italy, mentored by [Claudia D’Ambrosio](https://www.lix.polytechnique.fr/Labo/Claudia.D'Ambrosio/){:target="_blank"}, [Antonio Frangioni](https://pages.di.unipi.it/frangio/){:target="_blank"} and [Leo Liberti](https://www.lix.polytechnique.fr/Labo/Leo.Liberti/){:target="_blank"}.
 I hold an MSc in Data Science and Business Informatics from Università di Pisa.
 I was fortunate to receive the "Premio Lorenzo Brunetta", awarded to the best PhD thesis in operations research obtained in the years 2019--2021.

 # Research